 - The argument EXTENDED\TCL, which specifies the default constraint grammar. - An any that specifies the mapping filter's default value.
-This value is used only when an event message fails to match any filter constraints, and the target property is not set anywhere for the event (see "Processing Events with Mapping Filters" on page 107).
+This value is used only when an event message fails to match any filter constraints, and the target property is not set anywhere for the event (see "Processing Events with Mapping Filters" on page 90).
 This value must be consistent with the mapping filter's target property.

 '''

 Example

-Example 39 creates a mapping filter object and sets its default value to 2.
+Example 20 creates a mapping filter object and sets its default value to 2.

-Example 36: Creating a Mapping Filter
+Example 20: Creating a Mapping Filter

 // C++

 // channel obtained earlier

 CosNotifyFilter::FilterFactory var dff =

 chan->default_filter_factory();

-CORBA:: Any default_value;
+CORBA:: Any default value;

 // set filter's default priority to 2

 CORBA::Short value = 2;

 default value <<= value;

 CosNotifyFilter::MappingFilter_var Mapfilter =

 dff->create_mapping_filter("EXTENDED_TCL", default_value);

 Setting Up Filter Constraints

 After creating a mapping filter object, you can set up its constraints.
+Mapping

-Mapping filter objects encapsulate one or more constraints through a
+filter objects encapsulate one or more constraints through a sequence of

-sequence of CosNotifyFilter::MappingConstraintPair data structures:
+CosNotifyFilter::MappingConstraintPair data structures:

 // IDL in module CosNotifyFilter

 // ...

 struct ConstraintExp {

-CosNotification::EventTypeSeq event_types;
+CosNotification::EventTypeSeg event_types;

 string constraint_expr;

 };

 struct MappingConstraintPair{

-ConstraintExp constraint_expression;
+ConstraintExp constraint expression;

 any result_to_set;

 };

+Each MappingConstraintPair contains:

 '''